Nootropic profile

 Magnesium glycinate is a highly bioavailable, chelated form of magnesium bound to the amino acid glycine, renowned for its superior absorption and gentle effect on the digestive system.
 It is widely used to support sleep quality, reduce stress and anxiety, and enhance cognitive function.

-The key benefits of Magnesium Glycinate include: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Memory, Mood, Sleep, Stress Relief.
+The main benefits people report from Magnesium Glycinate are: Anxiety & Calm, Cognitive Enhancement, Energy, Focus, Memory, Mood, Sleep, Stress Relief.

 Log in to leave a comment.